 Books For Those Just Starting Out

 When I was a much younger mom, I read about a homeopathy class taught by a fellow homeschool mom.
 The class was free; I just had to buy a book.
 The book was $40, which seems reasonable if the class is free.
 I bought the book and went to the class.
-Can I tell you that it was NOT a beginner’s class, nor was the book!
+I can tell you that it was not a beginner’s class, nor was the book!
 But I took it home after that class and read it cover to cover.
 I still reference it often.

 After that, I started buying and reading more beginner-friendly books.
 Here are a few of my favorites.
 You can click on the title or picture to learn more about the book or to purchase it.